afrind/draft-rush/draft-kpugin-rush.md

 stream that sent it.

-The client MAY control delivery reliability by setting a delivery timer for every audio or video frame and reset the QUIC stream when timer fires.
-This will effectively stop retransmissions if frame wasn't fully delivered in time.
+The client MAY control delivery reliability by setting a delivery timer for every audio or video frame and reset the QUIC stream when the timer fires.
+This will effectively stop retransmissions if the frame wasn't fully delivered in time.

 Timeout is implementation defined, however future versions of the draft will define a way to negotiate it.